Skip to main content

 • Sugar: Sugar provides a quick jolt of energy, but doesn’t sustain energy.

 • Trans fat: This type of fat can be harmful.
-Artificial trans fat is no longer allowed to be added to foods made in the U.S., but it’s still found in some imported foods.
+Artificial trans fat is no longer allowed to be added to foods made in the U.S. But it’s still found in some imported foods.
 Trans fats are associated with an increased risk of health conditions like heart disease.
-To identify trans fats on a label, keep your eye out for partially hydrogenated vegetable oils, fully hydrogenated vegetable oils, shortening, and margarine.
+To identify trans fats on a label, look for ingredients like partially hydrogenated vegetable oils, fully hydrogenated vegetable oils, shortening, and margarine.

-• Sodium (salt): Too much salt is linked to high blood pressure in children, which is a risk factor for developing heart disease.
+• Sodium (salt): Having too much salt is linked to high blood pressure in children, which is a risk factor for developing heart disease.

 Foods that contain a lot of sugar, salt, and/or trans fat fall into the ultra-processed food category.
 Children in the U.S. get about 67% of calories from ultra-processed foods.
 That’s problematic, since a high intake of ultra-processed foods in youth is linked to an increased risk of developing diabetes, heart disease, and certain cancers.